Lynnux-useless-codes/ForgeAI/README.md

 ## Overview

 ForgeAI is built on top of **PHI-2**, an advanced AI model designed to process complex data structures.
 The training data in this repository is used to help **ForgeAI** better understand and respond to various **events**, **enums**, and **functions** in the context of the ForgeScript framework.
-By exploring these files, you can see the training data we use to teach PHI-2.
+By exploring these files, you can see the training data we use to teach ForgeAI.

 The repository includes the following data: